DJWoodZ/Satisfactory-Discord-Bot/README.md

 The bot is fully automatic.
 It does not require or respond to Discord user commands.

-It retrieves the status of the server by polling the query port (default: `15777`) using [this library](https://www.npmjs.com/package/@djwoodz/satisfactory-dedicated-server-query-port-probe).
+It retrieves the status of the server by polling the server port (default: `7777`) using [this library](https://www.npmjs.com/package/@djwoodz/satisfactory-dedicated-server-lightweight-query-probe).
 By default it will poll the port once per minute.

 It gets the player information by monitoring the server's log file.
 The log file is monitored in realtime.
 If the bot is not running in the same environment as the Satisfactory Dedicated Server, realtime access to the log file will need to be provided (e.g. via a filesystem mount).